redhat-developer/intellij-kubernetes/CONTRIBUTING.md

     ```

-2. Once the plugin is installed and reloaded, there will be a Tekton Tab in the Tool Windows list (left).
+2. Once the plugin is installed and reloaded, there will be a Kubernetes Tab in the Tool Windows list (left).

 > If you have any questions or run into any problems, please post an issue - we'll be very happy to help.